 When you add an emphasis on bass into the mix, it can be a whole new hurdle to tackle, and so much of the high-end audio market often lack a deep richness of bass in exchange for a more neutral sound signature.

-In this section, we will dive deep into the different characteristics that we used to rate the various bass headphones listed in this article and how they may relate to your needs.
+In this section, we will dive deep into the different characteristics that we used to rate the various bass headphones listed in this article and how they may relate to your music needs.

 Keep in mind, everyone's desires, circumstances and budgets are different so the best bass headphones for one of you might not line up with the ideal recommendation for another person.

-The good news is that the market is big enough that manufacturers have produced a wide array of models ranging from cheap to expensive with varying amount of bells and whistles to keep both the budget and high-end markets happy.
+The good news is that the market is big enough that manufacturers have produced a wide array of bass-friendly models ranging from cheap to expensive with varying amount of bells and whistles to keep both the budget and high-end markets happy.

-The manufacturer of headphones will often (but not always) give you a quick indicator of factors like design, build quality, performance and reliability.
+The manufacturer of bass headphones will often (but not always) give you a quick indicator of factors like design, build quality, music performance and reliability.
 Choosing headphones from a reputable brand will often ensure a better overall experience though there may be a higher-cost associated.

 The considerable advantage of a reputable brand is the warranty and after-purchase support.
 If you choose to try and save a couple of bucks by purchasing headphones from an off-brand or foreign company then you run the risk of getting a repair or replacement should the headphones be defective or malfunction over time.

 A pretty obvious factor to consider is the actual price of the headphones.
-Most of the time, the more expensive the model is, the better you can expect the headphones' build-quality, features and performance will be.
+Most of the time, the more expensive the model is, the better you can expect the headphones' build-quality, features and music performance will be.

-In some cases, there are major brands like Bose or Beats that will charge a premium based on their brand name versus the overall quality or performance of their products although many still find value in these brands.
+In some cases, there are major brands like Bose or Beats that will charge a premium based on their brand name versus the overall quality or bass performance of their products although many still find value in these brands.

 Our reference to style will relate to the ear-cup design.
 In this article, the headphones will each offer either an on-ear or over-ear style.
 The on-ear design has the ear-cups rest against your ear leaving the outer edges of your ear free from contact.
 The majority of the best bass headphones will utilize an over-ear design.

 The type of headphones in this article will refer to the whether the model offers an open or closed-back design.
 Open back design is typically found on the higher-end models and literally means the back of the headphones are open to allow sound to escape out the rear.